Harrishee/cse230-project/README.md

 - **Library**: `brick` (for UI development)

 ### Updates
-Currently we've implemented the basic module of the project, using blocks of different colors to represent items of different values.
-There are obstacles in the map that cannot be reached.
+We've implemented the whole module of the project, using different icons to represent items of different values.
+There are obstacles(walls and bombs) in the map that cannot be reached.

-### To-do List
+### Check List
 - Add timer.
 - Make all places the player has reached become obstacles.
 - Add more types of maps.
 - Add more levels and clearance settings.
-- Optimize item and player icons (optional).
+- Optimize item and player icons.
-- Add bomb area which should not be reached or the game will be terminated immediately (optional).
+- Add bomb area which should not be reached or the game will be terminated immediately.

+### Unit Test
+We have developed unit tests for the `movePlayer` function.
+These tests will cover various scenarios such as moving the player in different directions, handling walls, bombs, and the use of wall breakers.
+- `Mock Game State`: The `createMockGame` function creates a mock Game state.
+- `Testing Scenarios`: The tests cover four scenarios: moving without obstacles, hitting a wall, hitting a bomb, and using a wall breaker.
+- `Running Tests`: Compile and run the Spec.hs to execute the tests.
+You can directly use `stack build` and `stack test` to run the tests.